 All the drones that will be used in this show should be ready about 20 minutes before the show starts and the place for the light show needs to be spacious, especially to avoid the city center in order to make sure the traffic won't be blocked, and after the careful examination, the square in the north of the city is a suitable place.
 Our team also suggests that the show should begin at 8:00 pm since it would be completely dark at that time and the audience can fully enjoy this visual feast.
 Therefore, the drones should be in place at about 7:40, and before that, we want to make sure that all the roads around the place should be cleared so that the potential accident can be avoided.
 The apron will cover approximately the space of 100m*70m on the ground and the whole performance will occupy the total space of 200m*70m*200m.
 The total time of the light show will be no longer than 20 minutes according to limited time a drone can constantly fly in the sky.

 The brightest shining point of our display is the third image designed.
-The broad territory of China fully unfolds the prosperity of our motherland and our patriotism, echoing the theme --- what ethnic is what worldwide.
+The broad territory of China fully unfolds before the audience which showcases the immensity of China, echoing the theme --- ??.
 Another great brilliance that lies thoroughly in our model is how we improve our algorithm to avoid crashes between any two drones during the overall display.
 Remarkable progress has been made through our adjustment for each drone since the total number of crashed drones is lowered down from 61 to 0.
 Since our model involves 477 drones, it’s clearly a great challenge to ensure that any two flying tracks do not possess intersections.
 Yet we manage to conquer the challenge and successfully present a structural model in response to the task.

 Our model effectively achieves all of the goals we set initially.
 It is definitely a feasible solution and could handle large quantities of data.
 Admittedly, there remain several flaws in our robust and effective model.
 But we firmly believe that with a larger number of drones, more adjustment of the flight paths, and more factors being taken into consideration, the model can be improved to a higher and more realistic level.
 In addition, our model generalizes the algorithm used in the control and orientation of UAVs, flexible and broad enough to accommodate various local conditions, safety concerns and other unexpected incidents.
 We proudly declare that the application of our model maintains a vast potential for future development including combat drone control and orientation system.